OSCE to hold monitoring on contact line of troops

 Baku.
-25 April.
-REPORT.AZ/ In accordance with the mandate of the Personal Representative of the OSCE Chairman on April 27 will be monitored frontline near the Zeyva village of Goranboy region.
+4 November.
+REPORT.AZ/ OSCEto hold monitoring on contact line of Azerbaijan-Armenian troops.
+In accordance with the mandate of the Personal Representative of the OSCE Chairperson-in-Office, the OSCE mission will hold a monitoring on troops contact line at Terter district of Azerbaijan on November 5.

-Report informs referring to information given by the press service of the Ministry of Defense.

-Personal Representative of the OSCE Chairman Andrzej Kasprzyk, field assistants Evgeny Sharov and Simon Tiller will hold monitoring on the Azerbaijani side.
+Report was told in the press service of Azerbaijani Defense Ministry, on Azerbaijani side the monitoring will be held by field assistants of the Personal Representative of the OSCE Chairperson-in-Office, Jiri Aberle and Simon Tiller.

-On the opposite side of the contact line monitoring will be conducted by the Field Assistants of the Personal Representative of the OSCE Chairman Jiri Aberle and Peter Svedberg.
+From the opposite side, the monitoring will be conducted by field assistants of the Personal Representative of the OSCE Chairperson-in-Office, Yevgeni Sharov, Hristo Hristov and Peter Swedberg.

 News DepartmentNews Author